Lerner Child Development Blog

 The Limit is the Lesson

 A common conundrum for many parents who seek my consultation is how to impart important lessons to their kids who won’t listen.
-They reject, argue, shut the conversation down or put the blame on their parent.
-These stories from the trenches show how setting the limit is the lesson.
+Their kids reject, argue, shut the conversation down or put the blame on their parent.

 Read More